 In the Theravada Buddhist tradition Bhikkhus (monks) and Bhikkhunis (nuns) do not cook for themselves according to the Buddha’s rules and thus they rely on the donations of ready-to-eat food for their general wellbeing and in order to maintain their practice

-BSV also welcome visitors who are not the MAIN donor to participate in lunch dana.
-Please bring one or two dishes only as someone else has already booked to offer a full meal.
+Everyone is Welcome to Participate!
+At BSV, we embrace the spirit of unity and harmony.
+Even if you are not the main donor for a particular day, we wholeheartedly welcome you to participate in the lunch dana offering.
+As someone may have already booked to offer a full meal, we kindly ask you to bring one or two dishes to share, allowing everyone to contribute to this joyful occasion.
 Prior to your visit, always check the dana calendar (below) and email the Office to verify the time and to ensure a monastic is in residence.

 Sunday Communal lunch